Pundareekapuram Temple

 Pundareekapuram Temple is a small Hindu temple atop a little rise called Midayikunnam near Thalayolaparambu in Kottayam.
-Architecturally it is not very different from any typical village temple of Kerala.

 A tiled and saddle roofed square "Chuttambalam" encloses a square sanctum sanctorum.
 Appended to the square enclosure is a small ‘balikkalpura’.
-The idol worshipped here is the image of Vishnu sitting astride his celestial vehicle Garuda together with Bhoodevi.
-This is a rare icon.
+The (main deity) idol is the image of Vishnu sitting astride his celestial vehicle Garuda together with Bhoodevi.

-There’s a fine picture of Siva and Parvathi sitting beneath the Kalpavriksha; a powerful picture of Durga vanquishing the buffalo-headed demon Mahisha, the pranks of Krishna the divine boy of Ambadi; a picture of a Yakshi the dangerous seductress of legends; Rama Pattabhishekham or the coronation of Sri Rama; Siva Thandava and a picture of Sastha astride a horse to point out a few of the striking paintings at Pundareekapuram.
+There is a picture of Siva and Parvathi sitting beneath the Kalpavriksha; a picture of Durga vanquishing the buffalo-headed demon Mahisha, the pranks of Krishna the divine boy of Ambadi; a picture of a Yakshi the dangerous seductress of legends; Rama Pattabhishekham or the coronation of Sri Rama; Siva Thandava and a picture of Sastha astride a horse to point out a few of the striking paintings at Pundareekapuram.

-Since the temple is tucked away in off rarely trodden village road, these paintings have for long remained relatively obscure.
-But these murals, no doubt can hold their own against the better known wall-paintings of Padmanabhapuram and Mattancheri Palaces.
-In all probability these murals were painted during the later half of the 18th century.

-Another characteristic of the Pundareekapuram paintings and Kerala murals in general are the boldness and accuracy of the lines which give a unique force to the paintings.

-Thousands of Nagaraja images are installed here with Garuda.